 I would now like to end this celebration with this very special blessing.

-And now by the power vested in me by the state it is my honor and privilege to pronounce you ( husband and husband, wife and wife, life-time partners, married, etc) and you may seal this covenant with a kiss.
+And now by the power vested in me by the State of Hawaii it is my honor and privilege to pronounce you ( husband and husband, wife and wife, life-time partners, married, etc) and you may seal this covenant with a kiss.